TheBrightSparkDev/Dan-says/README.md

 - will add to the to do list.
 - The timer bug also returned upon pressing play again which is something I thought I fixed.

+# themes

+## description

+- changed name to colorblind mode as that all it really does.

 ### Validator Testing